tamaroning/ironcc/README.md

 ironcc is aiming to suppport C99, and C11.

 # Status
-ironcc suppports the following functions:
+ironcc supports the following functions:

 - function definition
 - local variable declaration